 What is Platform9 DRR?

-Dynamic Resource Rebalancing (DRR) is Platform9’s intelligent, automated mechanism designed to optimize the distribution of VM workloads across the hypervisor hosts within a PCD cluster.
+Dynamic Resource Rebalancing (DRR) is Platform9’s intelligent, automated mechanism designed to optimize the distribution of VM workloads across the hypervisor hosts within a Private Cloud Director cluster.
 Think of it as the direct equivalent to VMware’s Distributed Resource Scheduler (DRS).
 DRR works continuously to ensure that resources like CPU and memory are utilized efficiently and that no single host becomes a performance bottleneck.

 How DRR works: continuous optimization